flatpickles/convergence/README.md

 # Convergence

-Play an improv game with GPT!
+Convergence is a [fun improv game](https://www.learnimprov.com/convergence/) that you can now play with GPT! **This is a work in progress, stay tuned.**

 ## Todo

+- Win state!
 - GameManager internal state simplification
 - GameManager -> page updates streamlining (one UI update function?)
 - Retry failed requests from GameManager?
-- Get test for GameManager working (fix axios mocking)
+- Get test for GameManager working (fix axios mocking or explore fetch)
 - Placeholder text when entry field is unselected
 - Normalize & validate input text (lowercase, dictionary check, etc)
 - Handle errors on client (retry button maybe)
-- Animate display updates
-- Font & colors
 - Better random starting word list (more words, not just nouns)
-- 'Convergence' title
 - About overlay w/ details & share link
 - Prompt tuning
   - Prompt tweaks: also categorical relationships... etc